- A

 Intermediate/Advanced

-This course is an in-depth review of settlement system calculations and will trace results from data entry to output reports and monthly disbursements/invoices.
+An in-depth review of settlement system calculations, tracing results from data entry to output reports and monthly disbursements/invoices.
 Topics covered include pool treatment of CAF BLS and CAF ICC with a brief mention of how model-based support is reflected on statements.

 -